-In 2008, Nelson garnered ESPN The Magazine First-Team Academic All-America honors, becoming the first player in school history to earn both All-American and Academic All-America honors in the same season.
-She then repeated the feat one year later.
+In 2008, Nelson garnered ESPN The Magazine First-Team Academic All-America honors, becoming the first player in school history to earn both All-America and Academic All-America honors in the same season.
+She then repeated the feat as a senior.
 Nelson was also named SEC Pitcher of the Year and NFCA All-Southeast Region first team in 2008 and 2009.

 In 2007, then-senior Stacey Stevens, with two season pitching under Rocha, finished her career as the program leader in nine categories including wins (74), strikeouts (624) and strikeouts looking (186), now ranking third in all three categories.

-Rocha made the trip to Gainesville with current head coach Tim Walton, as the two have worked together for nine years.
-Under Rocha, the Shockers pitching staff set several school records and posted an earned run average of under 2.00 for two consecutive seasons.
+Rocha made the trip to Gainesville with head coach Tim Walton, as the two have worked together for a decade.
+Under Rocha, the Wichita State pitching staff set several school records and posted an earned run average of under 2.00 in back-to-back seasons.
 Their 1.46 ERA in 2004 was the lowest in program history.
 The pitching staff struck out over 400 batters in each Rocha’s final two seasons, with one individual recording over 200.
 In 2005, the Shockers’ top pitchers registered records of 20-8 and 22-8 and each had a 1.52 ERA in 202.1 and 180.0 innings pitched.

 “Jennifer is a great pitching coach,” Walton said.
 “She has a calm, collected presence about her.
 She is a good teacher, as well as a good game-day coach.”